Noodles (band)

 Noodles is a Japanese alternative rock band currently consisting of Yoko (vocals/guitar) and Ikuno (bass).
 The band is originally from Yokohama, where they performed their first show.

 They are well known for the song "Love My Life", which they recorded for the movie of the same name, Love My Life.

+History

+Noodles was formed in 1991 by four co-workers in Yokohama: Yoko, Ikuno, Ayumi and Junko.
+They released their debut album, Juryoku Dorobō (重力泥棒, The Gravity Thief), on Benten Label in 1995.
+In their mini review of the record, CD Journal compared the band's sound to Nelories and early-era Pretenders.
+Noodles made their American debut in 2003, performing at the CMJ Music Marathon.